A Guide to Exploring Downtown Greenville, South Carolina

 Yes, there are several Starbucks’ locations downtown including a really nice location inside the Hyatt.
 However, if you prefer to support local businesses, there are a number of great independent roasters which rival the big chain.
 Seemingly everywhere across the country today, these local coffeehouses are impressing locals and visitors alike.

 These quaint patios provide a fantastic place to people watch and enjoy the Southern sunshine.
 Al fresco dining is extremely popular during the summer months.
 Even most of the coffeehouses offer outdoor seating.
-Port City Java (pictured below) offers the best spot to sip and relax while taking in the action on Main Street.

 The best coffeeshops on Main Street